On this page

 - Follow company safety rules.

-- Know how to report hazards.
+- Know how to report hazards to your employer.